sanilac6459/sep10-freedom-project/README.md

 [Link to website](https://sanilac6459.github.io/sep10-freedom-project/)

-Tools: HTML, CSS, and Bootstrap

 -----
-My year-long project in my 4-year computer science course during my sophomore year, known as Freedom Project, was to create a website that showcases the connection between technologies with our chosen field based on the web design concepts we learned throughout the year such as HTML, CSS, and Bootstrap.
-I decided to build a site that focuses on technologies used in Visual Design, along with predicting future tech innovations.
+In my sophomore year of high school, I built my very first project: a website that highlights the connection between technology and visual design.
+This was a simple website I created with HTML, CSS, and Bootstrap.